When I got pregnant at the age of 43, my greatest fear was having a baby with Down syndrome.

 And of course, when I finally had my son, I looked at him and seeing that he looked normal, I could not believe that this beautiful human being just came out of my body.

-He is already a pre-teen now and in middle school.
+He is already a teenager now and in high school.
 But he will always be ” my baby.”

 New moms out there truly understand how it feels looking at and holding your baby for the first time.